stratusadv/dandy/docs/tutorials/maps.md

 print(animal_families[0])
 ```

-## Advanced LLM Map
+## Advanced Map

 Maps can also be nested indefinitely and link to any value you want.
-While a map is traversing if it comes across another `LlmMap` or `Map` it will continue to traverse to get the values nested within.
+While a map is traversing if it comes across another `Map` it will continue to traverse to get the values nested within.

 ```python exec="True" source="above" source="material-block" session="map"
 from dandy import Map